SSRF Allowlists and Cloud Metadata Service Protection

 http_endpoint = "enabled"

-http_tokens = "required" # Disables IMDSv1
+http_tokens = "required" # Disables IMDSv1 — CRITICAL

-http_put_response_hop_limit = 1 # Prevents container escape (limit to 1 hop)
+http_put_response_hop_limit = 1 # Prevents container-escape pivot

 instance_metadata_tags = "disabled"